e271828e/Flight.jl/docs/notes/design/framework_spec.md

-dynamics read your own published results instead of recomputing them."* The decision was grounded in a component-by-component survey of FlightPhysics/FlightApps ([§15.2][s15-2]): derivative/output overlap is the *norm* in this domain (Newton–Euler, kinematics, piston engine, gear friction, every discrete compensator), so the orthodox split would force either systematic duplicated math (with its silent-drift bug class), systematic component atomization, or a cache mechanism — all rejected.
+dynamics read your own published results instead of recomputing them."* The decision was grounded in a component-by-component survey of FlightPhysics/FlightApps ([§15.2][s15-2]): derivative/output overlap is the *norm* in this domain (Newton–Euler, kinematics, piston engine, gear friction, every discrete compensator), which is what makes the orthodox split expensive here (row 15).
 FlightCore's fused `f_ode!` already embodied the same economics; this design keeps them while adding checked scheduling.